By Jeff White (jwhite@virginia.edu)

 The knowledge that he hadn’t been able to finish the season on his terms made the decision simpler for Jackson.
 “I wanted to come back after that, for sure,” he said.

-Even with missing five-plus games with an injury, Jackson finished seventh on the tackles in tackles last season, with 45, and his return for a fifth year is a boon for the Wahoos’ defense in general and their linebacking corps in particular.
+Even with missing five-plus games with an injury, Jackson finished seventh on the team in tackles last season, with 45, and his return for a fifth year is a boon for the Wahoos’ defense in general and their linebacking corps in particular.

 “It truly means everything when you have a guy like James Jackson, who’s played a ton of ball and loves the University of Virginia and our program,” said Mike Adams, who coaches the Hoos’ linebackers.